rsmmr/hilti/doc/binpac/bro/index.rst

         - ``$is_orig`` turns into a boolean value indicating whether BinPAC++ is parsing the originator or responder side of the connection.

+        - ``$file`` references the current file in case of defining a file analyzer rather than a protocol analyzer (see below).

       Note that the magic parameters aren't expressions; you can't further manipulate them.